 Pomegranates have plant chemicals like tannin and gallic acid that control type 2 diabetes symptoms.

 A study attributes these anti-diabetic effects of pomegranates to compounds like punicalagin and gallic, ellagic, oleanolic, uallic, and ursolic acids.
-Antioxidant polyphenols such as anthocyanins, which give the fruit its rich red color, and tannins found in the juice were also found to be effective in controlling type 2 diabetes.3
+Antioxidant polyphenols such as anthocyanins, which give the fruit its rich red color, and tannins found in the fruit were also found to be effective in controlling type 2 diabetes.4

 There’s another positive angle to eating pomegranates: their antioxidants also help prevent the hardening of arteries, a disease known as atherosclerosis.6 One of the causes of atherosclerosis is the oxidation of low-density lipoproteins or LDL cholesterols.
 So high levels of LDL cholesterol in blood is a risk factor for diabetic patients.